William Herzog founded Herzog Contracting Corp.

 To expand service capabilities and ensure Herzog’s rail flaw detection are the most advanced and reliable systems available, Herzog housed its software engineering, R&D, and maintenance departments in one St. Joseph, MO location where researchers can test rail track technologies under various simulated conditions.

-Train Handling Made Easier
+Rail Handling Made Easier

 The GEN II Rail Train was designed to improve train handling during transport from the rail plant to the job site.
 Herzog’s trains are built with end cars on both ends to allow for unloading regardless of which direction the train is heading (when loaded with full-length sticks of rail).